 You might feel sick when having chest radiotherapy.
-There are a number of things you can do to help cope during this time.
+There are a number of things you can do to help.

 The sickness can usually be well controlled with medicines.
 Your radiotherapy doctor (clinical oncologist) or specialist nurse can prescribe some anti sickness tablets (anti emetics) for you to take.